In this article:

 Consuming powdered ginger regularly can help relieve pain in a way similar to ibuprofen without any risk of intestinal damage.

-Additionally, using ginger oil to massage the knee is an effective adjunct therapy.
+A study conducted in 2013 demonstrated that ginger powder aids relief from symptoms of osteoarthritis and is safe to use.
+(1) Additionally, using ginger oil to massage the knee is an effective adjunct therapy.
 (2)

-How to use: Consume ¼ to ½ teaspoon of ginger orally upon consulting your doctor or use ginger oil for topical massage.
+Consume ¼ to ½ teaspoon of ginger orally upon consulting your doctor or use ginger oil for topical massage.

 Ginger possesses anti-inflammatory properties which can help relieve knee pain when used orally or topically.